-For example, while Making Tax Digital for VAT doesn’t mean you should no longer create paper-based notes or invoices, it does mean some of the invoice-level data has to be transferred into your MTD-compatible software at some point.
+For example, while Making Tax Digital for VAT doesn’t mean you can no longer create paper-based notes or invoices, it does mean some of the invoice-level data has to be transferred into your MTD-compatible software at some point.

 If you have access to an accountant, you might find it beneficial to speak to them about these issues and potentially use their experience to review your existing processes for efficiency.

 If your business uses an alternative VAT scheme such as the Flat Rate, Retail or Margin Scheme (including the Tour Operators Margin Scheme) – or group VAT – then your requirements and processes will be different.

 Ensure you have “functional compatible software” for MTD for VAT

 In addition to keeping digital records relating to your VAT, the software should be able to communicate with HMRC’s computers so you can file your VAT returns.

-If you’re using a cloud accounting software package (where data is saved on an external server and you can access it in real time on any device – computer, mobile phone, tablet) then it should update automatically for MTD.
+If you’re using a cloud accounting software package (where data is saved in the cloud and you can access it in real time on any device – computer, mobile phone, tablet), it should update automatically for MTD.